Cannabis political parties: Australia

 Several applications later the AEC has assessed the party as meeting the test of being a political party under s4 of the Electoral Act.
 On 17 June 2010 the delegate determined that the party's application had passed its initial consideration for registration and the application was advertised for public objection on 23 June 2010.
 The issue of writs on 19 July 2010 for the federal elections meant that no further action could be taken on this application until the final return of all outstanding writs on 17 September 2010.
 No objections to the registration of the HEMP Party were received.
 The AEC assessed the party's application against the technical requirements in s126(2) of the Electoral Act.
 The application meets the technical requirements in s126(2).
 The delegate of the Australian Electoral Commission determined that the HEMP Party should therefore be registered under the Commonwealth Electoral Act 1918.

 In 2013, the Drug Law Reform Party successfully registered with the Australian Electoral Commission, with over 500 members as required.
 Although the party represented the liberalisation of drug laws in general, cannabis was a primary focus.
 The party officially deregistered on 31 July 2017.

 The Legalise Cannabis Western Australia Party was founded in June 2020 in the state of Western Australia.
 It won two seats on the Western Australian Legislative Council in the March 2021 election.

 The Legalise Cannabis Queensland Party was established in the state of Queensland in September 2020.

 The Legalise Marijuana Party has applied for registration with the VEC in the lead-up to the 2022 Victorian state election.
 Legalise Cannabis Australia has questioned the party's legitimacy, noting that the party has no website or list of public policies.

 Canada

 In Canada, the Marijuana Party of Canada was launched by Marc-Boris St-Maurice in February 2000.
 Even after the legalisation of cannabis in Canada in 2018, the Marijuana Party is still politically active due to criticisms it has with some of Canada's cannabis laws and subsequently fights for legal reforms and the rights of cannabis users.
-The party is seen as a follow up to the Québécois Bloc pot, in order to work at the federal level.
+The party is seen as a follow-up to the Québécois Bloc pot, in order to work at the federal level.
 There are also other party organizations at the provincial level.
-The Liberal Party of Canada adopted a cannabis legalization policy at their recent party convention.
+The Liberal Party of Canada were the main party responsible for Canada's legalization of cannabis.